 Consider if you had Sharepoint Online for something staff accessed, and someone logs onto their domain connected PC.
 Their password has expired, so they change it and continue logging in.
 First thing they do is try and get to the SharePoint Online website, and get prompted for credentials.
 They try their new password, and it doesn’t work!
 So they try their old password… but in between these two attempts, their password in Azure AD has now updated.
 The old password doesn’t work either!
 From an end user perspective, that’s incredibly confusing.

 The real solution to all of the above is to not use Azure AD Connect, and instead use ADFS.
-Instead of syncing passwords, password requests come from Azure AD back to your on-premise ADFS environment to authenticate a user.
+Instead of syncing passwords, password requests come from Azure AD back to your on-premises ADFS environment to authenticate a user.
 This will be immediately aware of a password change, and authenticate the user with the right credentials.
 You get the added benefit of pass-through authentication to Azure/Office 365 resources, which means users don’t need to keep authenticating to online resources (such as my SharePoint Online example above).

 Any questions/comments/disputes on the above?
 Comment below!